By AAA of Western and Central New York

 Beware the Brew

-Serve nonalcoholic beverages and food along with your preferred potion.
-Stop serving alcohol at least one hour before the party ends.
+Serve food with your preferred potion and nonalcoholic options.
+Stop serving alcohol at least an hour before the party ends.